belangeo/pyo/doc/Server.rst

 .. class:: Server(sr=44100, nchnls=1, buffersize=256, duplex=0)

-    The Server object handles all communications with Portaudio and Portmidi.
+    The :class:`Server` object handles all communications with Portaudio and Portmidi.

-    An instance of the Server object must be booted before definning any signal processing chain.
+    An instance of the :class:`Server` must be booted before defining any signal processing chain.

     :param sr: int, optional

-    Sampling rate used by Portaudio and any Server to compute samples.
-Default to 44100.
+    Sampling rate used by Portaudio and the :class:`Server` to compute samples.
+Defaults to 44100.

     :param nchnls: int, optional

     Number of input and output channels.
-Default to 1.
+Defaults to 1.

     :param buffersize: int, optional

-    Number of samples that Portaudio will request from the callback.
-This value has an impact on CPU use (small buffer size is harder to compute) and on the latency of the system.
+    Number of samples that Portaudio will request from the callback loop.
+This value has an impact on CPU use (a small buffer size is harder to compute) and on the latency of the system.
 Latency is `buffer size / sampling rate` in seconds.
-Default to 256.
+Defaults to 256.

     :param duplex: int {0, 1}, optional

     Input - output mode.
 0 is output only and 1 is both ways.
-Default to 0.
+Defaults to 0.

 .. method:: Server.boot()

     Boot the server.
-Must be called before definning any signal processing chain.
-Server's parameter like `samplingrate`, `buffersize` or `nchnls` will be effective after a call to this method.
+Must be called before defining any signal processing chain.
+The :class:`Server`'s parameters like `samplingrate`, `buffersize` or `nchnls` will be effective after a call to this method.

 .. method:: Server.shutdown()

     Shut down and clear the server.
 This method will erase all objects from the callback loop.
-    Call this method before changing server's parameter like `samplingrate`, `buffersize`, `nchnls`...
+    This method needs to be called before changing the :class:`Server`'s parameters like `samplingrate`, `buffersize`, `nchnls`...

 .. method:: Server.start()